vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 08 - Web Design/README.md

 * Use 2 or 3 colours in your website.
 * Use colours that are close to each other in the colour palette.
 This is commonly called __Analogous Palette.__
 * __Very Useful Tool: Adobe Color, colorhunt.co__

+## Typography
+* Try to use only 2 different fonts in a design.
+More than that is troll.